JujuAdams/Bento/docs/0.1/Building-From-BentoScript.md

 - Functions are defined using the abbreviation `fn` (instead of GML's `function`).

-- Function definitions come up a lot when defining callbacks and most callbacks don't receive arguments.
+- Function definitions come up a lot when defining events and most events don't receive arguments.
 If a function has no arguments then instead of typing `fn()` you can shorten it further to `fn`.

 - A new command `build` has been added to assist with creating a UI tree (`build` replaces Catspeak's native `use`, though it returns the result of the close function).